5 open source webmail clients for browser-based email

 5 open source alternatives to Gmail

 Explore the world of open source alternatives to Gmail as you discover several options for free webmail clients to manage your inbox.

 Do you use a webmail client?

 Gmail has enjoyed phenomenal success, and regardless of which study you choose to look at for exact numbers, there's no doubt that Gmail is towards the top of the pack when it comes to market share.
 For certain circles, Gmail has become synonymous with email, or at least with webmail.
 Many appreciate its clean interface and the simple ability to access their inbox from anywhere.But Gmail is far from the only name in the game when it comes to web-based email clients.
 In fact, there are a number of open source alternatives available for those who want more freedom, and occasionally, a completely different approach to managing their email without relying on a desktop client.
 You'll still need an email server to use with these clients.
 If you don't already have a favorite, look for an upcoming article with some options to consider.

 Let's take a look at just a few of the free, open source webmail clients out there available for you to choose from.

-First up on the list is Roundcube.
-Roundcube is a modern webmail client which will install easily on a standard LAMP (Linux, Apache, MySQL, and PHP) stack.
-It features a drag-and-drop interface which generally feels modern and fast, and comes with a slew of features: canned responses, spell checking, translation into over 70 languages, a templating system, tight address book integration, and many more.
+Roundcube is a modern webmail client that installs easily on a standard LAMP (Linux, Apache, MySQL, PHP) stack.
+It features a drag-and-drop interface that generally feels modern and fast, and comes with a slew of features: canned responses, spell checking, translation into over 70 languages, a templating system, tight address book integration, and many more.
 It also features a pluggable API for creating extensions.